 Animal Think Tank is currently focused on laying the foundations for a broad-based nonviolent movement for animal freedom, with a view to launch in 2022.
 Our key areas of work include:

 The struggle for Animal Freedom will last generations, and so will Animal Think Tank.
 We are building the foundations of our organisation so that we can work effectively together and maintain the focus on our ambitious mission in the long-term.
-Work on our organisational foundations includes defining Animal Think Tank’s purpose, vision, mission and core competencies; as well as building best practice systems of resource distribution, conflict management, and organisational governance.
-We are also ensuring we have a wide range of foundational organisational policies including a code of conduct, discrimination and harassment policies, grievance and disciplinary policies, dismissal procedures, policies for working with vulnerable people, volunteer living allowance, and several others.
+Work on our organisational foundations includes defining Animal Think Tank’s purpose, vision, mission and core values; as well as building best practice systems of resource distribution, conflict transformation, and organisational governance.
+We are also ensuring we have a wide range of foundational organisational policies including anti-discrimination and -harassment policies, grievance and disciplinary procedures, dismissal procedures, policies for working with vulnerable people, volunteer living allowance, and several others.
 By doing this work we aim to overcome many common organisational pitfalls and ensure we can rapidly scale in the future.